Norwegian Student Choral Society: Chronology

 1999 Participation in the national choir games "Syng For Oss" in Bergen.
 1st place in A-class for male choir.
 "Kullervo-symfoni" by Jean Sibelius performed together with the Oslo Philomonic and choir.
 CD "Transeamus usque Bethlehem" released.
 Nordic Academic Choir Meet in Tallinn.

 2000 Tour to Wales and Ireland, with concert in St. Patricks cathedral, Dublin.
-Participation in the "Llangollen International Musical Eisteddfodd".
+Participation in the "Llangollen International Musical Eisteddfod".
 3rd place in male choir category.

 2001 DnS moves to new premises in Professor Dahls gate 8.
 The CD "En mannshowinistisk aften" is released.

 2003 Tone Bianca Dahl steps down as conductor, Thomas Caplin appointed new conductor.

 2004 DnS wins male choir category, and takes 3rd place for church music in the international choir games, Helsingborg.

 2005 CD/DVD "Norske Perspektiver" is released on 7 June.
 Collaborative project with "Collegium Vocale" from Hamar.

 2006 DnS takes first place in Male Choir category at The International Choir Olympics in Xiamen, China.

 2007 DnS takes first place in Sacred Choral Music category, and 2nd place in category for world music at the 2nd international choir games in Bergen.
 Ketil J.B.
 Belsaas steps in temporarily for Thomas Caplin.

 2008 Thomas Caplin steps down as conductor, Ketil J.B.
 Belsaas appointed on temporary basis.

 2009 Steffen Kammler appointed as conductor.

 2012 Carl Høgset is appointed as conductor.

 2015 The CD "Sangen har lysning" is released on September 18.

 2016 Marit Tøndel Bodsberg is appointed as conductor.